Mind the gap

 The phrase was first introduced in 1968 on the London Underground in the United Kingdom.
-It is today popularly associated with the UK among tourists because of the particularly British word choice (this meaning of the verb mind has largely fallen into disuse in the US).
+It is popularly associated with the UK among tourists because of the particularly British word choice (this meaning of the verb mind has largely fallen into disuse in American English, where the term "watch your step" is more commonly used).

 Origin of the phrase

 The phrase "Mind the gap" was coined in around 1968 for a planned automated announcement, after it had become impractical for drivers and station attendants to warn passengers.
 London Underground chose digital recording using solid state equipment with no moving parts.
 As data storage capacity was expensive, the phrase had to be short.
 A concise warning was also easier to paint onto the platform.

 The equipment was supplied by AEG Telefunken.
 According to the Independent on Sunday, sound engineer Peter Lodge, who owned Redan Recorders in Bayswater, working with a Scottish Telefunken engineer, recorded an actor reading "Mind the gap" and "Stand clear of the doors please", but the actor insisted on royalties and the phrases had to be re-recorded.
-Lodge read the phrases to line up the recording equipment for level and those were used.
+Lodge read the phrases to line up the recording equipment for level, and those were used.